outdreamer/build-a-cure/docs/tasks/function_to_do.md

         - what is the meaning of a circle unit term vs. the original polynomial variable (does the circle represent some isolated or unit change type of the variable)

   - give examples of why other tech solutions are insufficient
+    - why ml would be inaccurate on math problems (like 'predict convergence value for an infinite series, based on training data of infinite series & convergence values')
+      - regularization, bias/noise changes, and other feature changes for intents like 'generalization' or 'feature selection' may add to inaccuracies
+      - the structures that can be composed by various function/node/weight/threshold unit combinations may not be capable of the math operations involved in transforming one value/format into another
+      - the math problem has emergent structures that are not visible in the training data set, for example a point where the relationship function between the inputs/outputs changes (like an asymptote or a maximum)
+      - the training data may reflect patterns that are simpler for the network to compose/filter/reduce, without enough data points representing more complexity (a parabola instead of a hyperbolic function)

     - VAR & reservoir computing's random sample of matrixes is inadequate bc the randomness is an attempt to identify 'very different' difference types, without generalizing that into a unique set of differences that are likely to be useful (like differences distributed across pairs of variables, so many random samples dont represent difference types in the same pair)
     - regression is insufficient even if its a good temporary solution if you dont have other resources than the data set, bc its conclusion/outputs (in the form of the regression function) can have the opposite meaning 'random noise' as the intended meaning 'causal relationships'
     - statistics in general is built on the insight that 'probability is associated with certainty/truth', but it ignores other certainty structures like structures that are more useful than patterns/probability, such as definitions, concepts, meaning/understanding/integration/organization, cause, inevitability/requirement, determination/generation/description structures, functions of varying interaction levels, etc